Certificates of quality

 Flat-sawn Lumber - A method of sawing

-lumber where the log is cut tangential to the growth rings.
+lumber where log is cut tangential to growth rings.

 cavities of wood.